jonathanpoblet/apple/README.md

 --------

 ## Proyect Description
-This is a ecommerce based of the company "Apple".
+This is a ecommerce based on the company "Apple".
 The idea is to have a minimalist desing like apple, a company that focus in quality and no in quantity, respecting the colors of the business

 --------